bobsanjo/PRIV/receive-store-aggregatable-reports.md

   <figcaption><b>Figure 2. </b>AgS Bucket Key Diagram</figcaption>
 </figure>

-## Batch reports
+## Batch Reports

-To understand more about privacy budgets and batching, go to the [batching strategies](/privacy-sandbox/private-advertising/aggregation-service/batch-strategies) doc.
-Also, keep in mind that an aggregatable report can only be batched within a certain period of time.
-A report shouldn't exceed the [MAX_REPORT_AGE](https://github.com/privacysandbox/aggregation-service/blob/941d295bafab053412207dea68a941228c53d2ff/java/com/google/aggregate/adtech/worker/model/SharedInfo.java#L61) between the `scheduled_report_time` and the batch run date (currently 90 days).
+To understand more about privacy budgets and batching, see the [batching strategies](/privacy-sandbox/private-advertising/aggregation-service/batch-strategies) documnet.
+Note that an aggregatable report can only be batched within a certain period of time.
+A report should not exceed the [MAX_REPORT_AGE](https://github.com/privacysandbox/aggregation-service/blob/941d295bafab053412207dea68a941228c53d2ff/java/com/google/aggregate/adtech/worker/model/SharedInfo.java#L61) between the `scheduled_report_time` and the `batch run date` (currently 90 days).

 ## Summary Reports